Cache-Control

 Note

-The public directive is unnecessary if must-revalidate or s-maxage are present in the HTTP response.
+The public directive is unnecessary when must-revalidate or s-maxage is already present.

 immutable